SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-03-Publish-Wishlist/README.md

 1. The purpose of the `Data.hdbtabledata` file is to give HANA instructions on how to populate our database table at the time it is created.
 This file instructs HANA to transfer the data found in the `Wishlist.csv` file into the database.

-    For you information, open the file `Data.hdbtabledata` under `db\src\csv` and you will see a JSON object:
+    For your information, open the file `Data.hdbtabledata` under `db\src\csv` and you will see a JSON object:

     ```json
     {